platformsh/platformsh-docs/docs/src/development/sanitize-db.md

 ## Before you begin

 This guide is about sanitizing databases.
-This guide doesn't address input validation and sanitization, however it is a topic worth checking out.
+This guide doesn't address input validation and sanitization, however it's a topic worth checking out.
 The [Open Web Application Security Project (OWASP) cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html#goals-of-input-validation) offers a (free) introduction on that topic.
 The `log4j` security vulnerability is an example of what missing input sanitization can cause as issues.